Water, latrines, and toilets for Rohingya refugees

 Water: a lifeline for those who receive, a blessing for those who give

-With your help this Eid al-Adha, we want to support 6,655 people in improving the hygiene conditions in Jamtoli camp and in the host community .
+With your help, we want to support 4,460 people in improving the hygiene conditions in Jamtoli camp and in the host community.

-Human Appeal has been working in Bangladesh for the last 5 years.
-Last year, we continued to support Rohingya families, providing emergency aid to 18,567 people, as well as a mobile clinic, food, fuel and stoves.
-In 2018, we helped a total of 275,390 Rohingya people in Bangladesh and Myanmar.
+Human Appeal has been working in Bangladesh for the last 6 years.
+Last year, we continued to support Bangladeshis and Rohingya families through hygiene and food security projects, supporting a total of 30,981 people in Bangladesh.

 It can be extremely hard to stay clean living in a refugee camp, but without hygienic toilets and a water system, it is all but impossible.

-Help us improve the living conditions of Rohingya families, who have been forgotten and neglected after having survived brutal persecution and hardship in their homeland, and reap the blessings of the month of Dhul Hijjah.
+Together, we can work to remedy that.
+Help us improve the living conditions of Rohingya families, who have been forgotten and neglected after having survived brutal persecution and hardship in their homeland.